Ants are one of the most common insects that live in the house. They are small and have a black or reddish bodies.

-Ants feed on sweets like sugar and honey, so if you want rid of ants completely, make sure there isn’t any food left out for them to find.
+Ants feed on sweets like sugar and honey, so if you want to get rid of ants completely, make sure there isn’t any food left out for them to find.

 If you see ants near sweet treats like candy or cake, replace them with something else (like peanut butter) before putting anything back out for them to snack on.
 You should also wipe down all spills immediately after cooking so no food remains behind.